 The Birmingham gay scene caters mainly for the huge and relatively young urban population.
 Tourism is growing rapidly (Birmingham is England’s second most-visited city outside of London) but does not yet attract the same volume of gay visitors as London, Manchester or Brighton.

 Birmingham International Airport is located near Solihull, 8 miles from the city centre.
 It has frequent daily flights to other major UK and European cities.
 There are also direct flights to Delhi, Dubai, Islamabad, New York and Toronto.
-A free Air-Rail service links the passenger terminals to the International Rail Station, with frequent rail services to New Street Station.
+A free Air-Rail service links the passenger terminals to the International Rail Station, with frequent rail services to New Street Station (costing between £3-4).
+The X1 and 97/A buses go into the city centre for £2.40.
+Taxis can cost close to £40.

 Birmingham is also at the heart of the UK’s motorway network, with fast road connections to London and the South East via the M42, to the East via the M6 and the South West via the M5.